Fire Extinguisher Types and When to Use Them

 What types of Fire Extinguisher are there?

-There are 5 main types of fire extinguishers – Water, Foamspray, Co2, Dry powder and Wet Chemicals.
+There are 5 main types of fire extinguishers – Water, Foam (Usually “Foamspray”), Co2, Dry powder and Wet Chemical.

 Even though the fire extinguishers are classified into five main types, there are different versions of the dry powder and water extinguishers which means a total of eight different types of fire extinguishers to choose from.

 - Water Mist

 - Dry Powder - Specialist

 - Wet Chemical

 It is important for you to ensure that the right types and fire ratings of fire extinguisher are available at your business premises to meet the fire safety regulations.